at.latticetools.observables#

 Observe the horizontal emittance

-class GeometryObservable(refpts, param, name=None, **kwargs)[source]#
+class GeometryObservable(refpts, param, name=None, label=None, **kwargs)[source]#

 Bases: ElementObservable